ftwr/SmartDNS/README.md

 # .::Smart DNS deployment::.

-Tested on Ubuntu 16:04 (digitalocean), but must work on other debian based distros.
++Tested on Ubuntu 16:04 (digitalocean), but must work on other debian based distros.

 Install Ansible on your development host:
 ```shell